 Accidents happen, as the saying goes.
 Workers’ compensation is a state benefit program for workers hurt on the job.
 Benefits include things like medical care, lost wages, vocational rehabilitation, and/or death benefits.
 You might have found that it is difficult to handle a workers’ compensation claim on your own.
-So, it is essential for you and your family to enlist the help of a qualified attorney to ensure that you get benefits.
+It is essential for you and your family to enlist the help of a qualified attorney to ensure that you get benefits.

 Special laws, rules, and regulations exist for workplace accidents in the Louisiana Workers’ Compensation Act.
 Accordingly, Louisiana employers have to pay an employee injured on the job for medical care and lost wages.
 The Office of Workers’ Compensation Administration (OWCA) monitors these claims.

 The Law Offices of L. Clayton Burgess have skill and experience in worker’s compensation cases.
 Perhaps you are unsure if you want to file claim outside of the worker’s compensation system.
-Even then, it is vital to speak to an experienced attorney.
+Even then, it is vital to speak with an experienced attorney.
 Our attorneys will protect your rights when representing you.
 Most importantly, our staff will know what type of medical services and compensation you should receive for your injury.